JeffersonLab/clas12-qadb/README.md

   or [`chargeSum.cpp`](/srcC/examples/chargeSum.cpp) for usage example in an analysis event loop; basically:
-  * call `QADB::AccumulateCharge()` within your event loop, after your QA cuts are satisfied; the QADB instance will keep track of the accumulated charge you analyzed (accumulation performed per QA bin)
+  * call `QADB::AccumulateCharge()` within your event loop, after your QA cuts are satisfied; the QADB instance will keep track of the accumulated DAQ-gated charge you analyzed (accumulation performed per QA bin)
-  * at the end of your event loop, the total accumulated charge you analyzed is given by `QADB::GetAccumulatedCharge()`
+  * at the end of your event loop, the total accumulated DAQ-gated charge you analyzed is given by `QADB::GetAccumulatedCharge()`

 > [!NOTE]